wp-plugins/exxica-social-marketing/README.txt

 - Publish using different time patterns (such as daily, weekly, monthly, yearly, every 2nd tuesday of each month, and so on)
 - Use different images and texts with each of your publications (to make your posts seem less automatic)
-- Publish on: Facebook, Twitter, Google+, LinkedIn, Instagram and Flickr.
+- Publish on: Facebook, Twitter, and more.

 Exxica Social Marketing comes with a trial period of 45 days.
 This means you can freely use our plugin for up to 45 days without commiting to buy anything.